Legal Help You Need For Green Card Replacement

 Takhsh Law P.C.’s green card renewal lawyer can work with you to organize your reasons for missing critical deadlines during renewal.

 We are a trusted law firm that specializes in immigration law.
-Our team of experienced attorneys can help you navigate the process of renewing your green card.
+Our team of experienced attorneys can help you navigate the process of renewing your green card and help you prepare for interviews such as the green card marriage interview.
 We understand that the renewal process can be complex and overwhelming, which is why we are here to guide you every step of the way.
 With Takhsh Law as your lawyer, you can feel confident that your green card renewal application is in good hands.
 Contact us today to learn more about how we can help you renew your green card.

 Watch the interview with Immigration Attorney Alen Takhsh